aryanap07/neuralfabric/README.md

 # NeuralFabric

-A from-scratch machine learning and deep learning framework, from linear regression to transformers.
+A from-scratch machine learning and deep learning framework, from tensors to transformers.

 ## Installation